About the Program

 - Develop security tools and methodologies to incorporate into current business practices and processes

 Students complete a minimum of 123 credits and earn a Bachelor of Science (B.S.) degree in Digital Forensics.
 Students in the Computer and Information Science department's Digital Forensics program are advantaged by graduating from one of the few such computer science-heavy programs in the country.
-See the full requirements here.
+Requirements are available to download (PDF).

 Please note that beginning in Fall 2015, all freshmen must follow the Dearborn Discovery Core (DDC) requirements.